 Here are six steps to follow when preparing to negotiate a contract.
 You can remember these stages by the simple acronym ACCESS:

 Step 1 - Assess the Account

 The first step to renegotiating an existing contract or increasing prices is to review the existing agreement.
 It includes understanding the terms and conditions, payment terms, and other relevant details.
-It's important to clearly understand what is currently in place to identify areas where there may be room for improvement.
+It is essential to clearly understand what is currently in place to identify areas where there may be room for improvement.

-During the review process, it's also essential to identify any issues or concerns the client may have had with the current contract to identify potential areas for improvement in the renegotiated agreement.
+During the review process, it is also essential to identify any issues or concerns the client may have had with the current contract to identify potential areas for improvement in the renegotiated agreement.

 Step 2 - Connect Value

-Once you have reviewed the existing agreement, it's time to recap the value your organization has provided to the client since the start of the contract.
-It’s an opportunity to highlight the successes and milestones that have been achieved, as well as any additional value that has been provided.
+Once you have reviewed the existing agreement, it is time to recap the value your organization has provided to the client since the start of the contract.
+It is an opportunity to highlight the successes and milestones that have been achieved, as well as any additional value that has been provided.

-It's important to remind the client of the current utilization of your product and the benefits they’ve received, as this can help to build a positive relationship and lay the groundwork for future negotiations.
+It is essential to remind the client of the current utilization of your product and the benefits they have received, as this can help to build a positive relationship and lay the groundwork for future negotiations.

 Step 3 - Confirm Priorities

-Next, it's essential to identify and confirm the client's priorities for using your product or solution going forward.
+Next, it is essential to identify and confirm the client's priorities for using your product or solution in the future.
 It includes understanding their business objectives, challenges, and pain points.
 Remember to take the time to listen to the client and understand their needs to inform the renegotiated agreement.